kddubey/cappr/docs/source/related_work.rst

 to Self-Consistency.
 The ``cappr`` implementation includes a few computational and statistical optimizations, while maintaining a simple interface.

-Below are some papers which focus on the idea of aggregating token probabilities.
+Here are some papers which focus on the idea of aggregating token probabilities.

 While `benchmarking this method`_ on the Winograd Schema Challenge, I found that `this paper`_\ [#]_ is very similar.